 Note 1: Prepare questions and take notes during the discussion with your supervisor.

 PEER FEEDBACK

-Students are expected to fully and equally support other students' writing process.
-This means giving development suggestions to others throughout the course, and perform peer evaluation.
-Students are divided into small peer groups after all research proposals have been accepted.
+Students are expected to support other students' writing process.
+This means giving development suggestions to others throughout the course and perform peer evaluation with motivated feedback.

-Feedback is submitted and instructions are provided in Moodle.
+Feedback is submitted in the discussion string in Moodle.